Meraki

 CHOREOGRAPHY AND MUSIC

-Music and choreography were born in the rehearsal room by simultaneously combining melodies, instruments and movements.
-As well as the choreographic construction tends towards a clear and extremely light language trying to give the gesture an increasing breadth and fluidity, the sounds and instruments, apparently separate, come together to give life to the melody.
+Music and choreography were developed as one throughout the rehearsals, simultaneously combining melodies, instruments and movements.
+The choreographic construction tends towards a clear and extremely transparent language, trying to give the gesture an increasing breadth and fluidity.
+The music is developed as an undertone to the movements, embodying a sense of fragility with its rough and whispered line.
 Music fills the movement, dance fills the melody, the work fills the space creating a waving of apparently different but extremely close languages.
-The dancers never touch each other, there is no prevalence of masculine strength or feminine elegance but only the search for inner balance (represented in the choreography by two small solos) and the awareness that the reconstruction passes only through a common path, almost as if it were a journey that allows you to increase knowledge and experience, as well as in the poem Ithaca by Kostantinos Cavafis, recited by Shafik during the performance.
+The dancers never touch each other, there is no dominance of masculine strength or feminine elegance, but only a search for inner balance and the awareness that reconstruction can only come through a shared journey, almost as if it were a voyage in which knowledge and experiences are accumulated.
+This is the journey of Kostantinos Kavafis’ poem “Ithaca,” recited by Shafik during the performance.

 Ideazione/Concept